Texas deputies fire at suspect, kill boy, 6, in 'tragic accident'

 Bob Owen / AP

-The deadly drama began around 11 a.m., Salazar said, when a deputy responding to reports of a stolen car found the suspect hiding in a closet and she allegedly told them, “I have a weapon, I’m gonna shoot you.”

-Somehow, the woman was able to flee the residence into some nearby woods where the deputy lost her and called for backup, Salazar said.
-She was later spotted fording a river and the deputies chased after her in “water that was up to their chin.”

-Salazar said the deputies believed she was armed because she appeared to point a weapon at them during the foot chase.
+Salazar said the deputies believed Jones was armed because she appeared to point a weapon at them during the foot chase.

 Two relatives were in the mobile home with little Kameron when the fatal shots were fired, Salazar said.
 Neither was hurt.